 Kandy then proceeded to demand I find items in her cases, tapping her heels as I frantically searched through her disorganised, messy bags.
 After a hour my tired body ached, as I was on my hands and knees scavenging through the cases trying to please her, all whilst the talent was getting dressed in a separate area.
 Kandy sat there shouting demands at me as she sat doing her own makeup, and at one point Gemma walked over to her and told her to calm down.

-I could feel a tear wanting to escape my eye but I held it in, as she eventually stopped shouting.
+I could feel tears welling, but I held it in, as she eventually stopped shouting.
 I know I should have walked out there and then, but what if she got angrier and ruined the talent’s audition?
 I didn’t want to spoil it for them.

 Kandy suddenly announced it was time for her to put on her new boots.
 What a surprise, I had to look for them and fish them out of another suitcase.
 The boots were not something I’d wear and were very high heeled (around 7 inches) they reminded me of ones that strippers would wear.
 As I handed them to her and turned to walk away, she reached out and grabbed my arm.

 “Erm excuse me luv, where’d you think you’re going?
 You’re helping me put these babies on!”